Large $ Y_{3,2} $-tilings in 3-uniform hypergraphs: Introduction

 \section{Introduction}

-Given $ k\ge2 $, a \emph{$ k $-uniform hypergraph} $H$ (in short, \emph{$ k $-graph}) consists of a vertex set $V$ and an edge set $E\subseteq \binom{V}{k}$, where every edge is a $ k $-element subset of $ V $.
-We denote by $ e(H):=|E| $ the numbers of edges in $H$.
+Given $ k\ge2 $, a \emph{$ k $-uniform hypergraph} $H$ (in short, \emph{$ k $-graph}) consists of a vertex set $V$ and an edge set $E\subseteq \binom{V}{k}$, where $ \binom{V}{k} $ denotes the family of all $ k $-subsets of $ V $.
+We denote by $ e(H):=|E| $ the number of edges in $H$.
 A \emph{matching} in $ H $ is a set of disjoint edges of $H$.
 Erd\H{o}s \cite{MR260599} conjectured the edge condition that guarantees a matching of a certain size in 1965. \begin{emc} Let $ n,s,k $ be three positive integers such that $ k\ge2 $ and $ n \ge k(s+1)-1 $.
 If $H$ is a $ k $-graph on $ n $ vertices which does not have a matching of size $s+1$, then

-\end{emc} It was one of the favorite problems of Erd\H{o}s.
-The bounds in the conjecture come from two extremal constructions: a complete $k$-graph on $k(s+1)-1$ vertices and a complete $k$-graph on $n$ vertices with a complete $k$-graph on $n-s$ vertices removed.
+\end{emc} For the importance of this conjecture, we quote from \cite{0THE}: ``It was one of the favorite problems of Erd\H{o}s."
+The bounds in the conjecture come from two extremal constructions: an $ n $-vertex $k$-graph consisting of a complete $k$-graph on $k(s+1)-1$ vertices and $n-k(s+1)+1$ isolated vertices, and another construction is a complete $k$-graph on $n$ vertices with a complete $k$-graph on $n-s$ vertices removed.
 For $ k\le3 $, the conjecture was settled in \cite{1959On,Frankl2017On,2012On,Tomasz2014On}.
 For general $ k$, Erd\H os \cite{MR260599} himself proved the conjecture for $ n>n_{0}(k,s) $.
-Subsequent improvements on $n_0$ have been done by various authors~\cite{BOLLOB1976SETS,2013Improved,0THE,2012The} and the current state of art is $ n_0\le \frac{5}{3}sk-\frac{2}{3}s $ for sufficiently large $ s$ by Frankl and Kupavskii \cite{0THE}.
-Also, Kolupaev and Kupavskii \cite{kol} proved the conjecture for $ n\le(s+1)(k+\frac{1}{100k}) $, improving a result of Frankl \cite{Frankl2017Proof}.
+Subsequent improvements on $n_0$ have been obtained by various authors~\cite{BOLLOB1976SETS,2013Improved,0THE,2012The} and the current state of the art is $ n_0\le \frac{5}{3}sk-\frac{2}{3}s $ for sufficiently large $ s$ by Frankl and Kupavskii \cite{0THE}.
+Also, Kolupaev and Kupavskii~\cite{kol} proved the conjecture for $ n\le(s+1)(k+\frac{1}{100k}) $, improving a result of Frankl \cite{Frankl2017Proof}.